saumyatas/Zonal-Statistics/README.md

 # Zonal-Statistics
 Google Earth Engine(GEE) is an open-source platform for geospatial data analysis and its fast computation.
 We all know how tedious it is to download each satellite data tile and then curate it according to our need for further analysis.
 Even their analysis might need a high-end system with fast computing software if we are dealing with time-series data.
 All this could be done in just a few minutes and very little coding on GEE.
 Geospatial data computation on GEE not only saves time and storage but also provides flexibility.
 They have open-source [data catalog](https://developers.google.com/earth-engine/datasets/) including `Landsat` datasets, `Sentinel` datasets, `MODIS` Datasets, `NAIP` data, precipitation data, sea surface temperature data, `CHIRPS` climate data, and elevation data.
 You can check out this paper to know more about the GEE platform. - [Google Earth Engine: Planetary-scale geospatial analysis for everyone](https://www.sciencedirect.com/science/article/pii/S0034425717302900)

 There are different types of spatial-temporal analysis with their respective real-world application.
 With the help of a wide variety of satellite data collected since the start of the Landsat series in 1972, one can compute various indices across both space and time.
 This repository will cover most of the zonal computation along with its example in a real-world implementation.
-It results in creating a `Comma delimited table` for each analysis until mentioned otherwise.
+It results in creating a `Comma delimited table` for each analysis until mentioned otherwise.<a href="Installing">name</a>

 ## Installing
 ```bash